-Dr. Susan Michie is Professor of Health Psychology at University College London (UCL) and Director of its Centre for Behaviour Change and of the Health Psychology Research Group.
-She is also Co-Director of the BPS’s Centre for Outcomes Research and Effectiveness and Co-Director of the National Centre for Smoking Cessation and Training.
-Susan is a chartered clinical and health psychologist, whose research focuses on behaviour change in relation to health: how to understand it theoretically and apply theory to intervention development and evaluation, and to evidence synthesis.
+Dr. Susan Michie is Professor of Health Psychology at University College London (UCL) and Director of its Centre for Behaviour Change and its Health Psychology Research Group.
+She is Principal Investigator of the Human Behaviour-Change Project.
+She is a chartered clinical and health psychologist, whose research focuses on behaviour change in relation to health: how to understand it theoretically and apply theory to intervention development and evaluation, and to evidence synthesis.
 This is conducted in the domains of risky and preventive behaviours amongst the general population (e.g. smoking, alcohol use, preparing for pandemic flu), managing illness (e.g. medication adherence), and professional practice and implementation (e.g. hand-hygiene amongst hospital staff).
 Her work includes developing and evaluating digital interventions and investigating the fidelity of delivery of interventions.
 Her research develops methods to advance the study of behaviour change, including frameworks such as the Behaviour Change Wheel and the Theoretical Domains Framework, and specifying intervention content using taxonomies of behaviour change techniques (BCT Taxonomy v1).
-Of note, she has authored two recent books, The Behaviour Change Wheel Guide to Designing Interventions and ABC of Behaviour Change Theories, both published in 2014.
+Two relevant books she has authored are The Behaviour Change Wheel Guide to Designing Interventions and The ABC of Behaviour Change Theories.

 Paul Montgomery, PhD

-Dr. Paul Montgomery is Professor of Psycho-Social Interventions at Oxford University and lead on the development of the CONSORT-SPI, a reporting guideline for randomised trials of complex psychological and social interventions.
-His research focuses on improving our understanding of what interventions are effective in tackling complex psychological, social, and health problems.
+Dr. Paul Montgomery is Professor of Social Interventions at the University of Birmingham (UK) and leads on the development of the CONSORT-SPI, a reporting guideline for randomised trials of complex psychological and social interventions.
+His research focuses on improving our understanding of what interventions are effective in tackling complex psychological, social, and health problems and GRADE- CI a tool to assess a body of evidence for systematic reviews.
 His academic work spans a range of issues, from chronic sleep problems to HIV/AIDS, and integrates the use of several high-quality methodological approaches, many of which have not been traditionally applied in the social sciences.
 This work falls under three broad categories: (1) Methodology of Psycho-Social Intervention, (2) Nutrition, and (3) Behavioural Interventions.
 This work has been widely published and he has received funding from multiple sources.
 A social worker by training, Paul maintains a clinical practice on top of his academic work, where he specialises in Brief Intervention and Cognitive Behavioural techniques for depression, anxiety and insomnia, and treats both adults and adolescents.

 Lynda Powell, PhD

 Dr. Lynda Powell is the Charles J. and Margaret Roberts Professor of Preventive Medicine, Medicine (Cardiology), Behavioral Sciences, and Pharmacology and Chairman, Department of Preventive Medicine and Rush University Medical Center.
-Her research specializes in the development and delivery of behavioral randomized clinical trials to promote cardiovascular health.
-Dr. Powell has been the Principal Investigator of 5 major randomized behavioral clinical trials and a founding faculty member and Co-Director of the NIH-OBSSR Summer Institute on Behavioral Clinical trials, now in its twelfth year.
-Of note in the context of the current application, Dr. Powell is a Principal Investigator of the NIH-funded ORBIT network which includes 7 sites all of whom are in the process of developing behavioral interventions for obesity and she has been intimately involved in the creation of the Intervention Development Model for Behavioral Trials.
+Her research specializes in the behavioural treatment development and behavioural randomized clinical trials to promote cardiometabolic health.
+Dr. Powell has been the Principal Investigator of six major randomized behavioural clinical trials and a founding faculty member and former Co-Director of the NIH-OBSSR Summer Institute on Behavioral Clinical trials, now in its seventeenth year.
+Dr. Powell was a Principal Investigator of the NIH-funded ORBIT network which included seven sites all of whom were in the process of developing behavioural interventions for obesity and created the ORBIT model for behavioural treatment development from the experiences of the ORBIT.

 Bonnie Spring, PhD

 Dr. Bonnie Spring, Professor of Preventive Medicine, Psychology, and Psychiatry at Northwestern University and Director of the Center for Behavior and Health of its Institute for Public Health and Medicine, is recognized internationally for her research on interventions to improve risk behaviors for chronic disease.
 Her research on smoking, physical inactivity, and obesity has been funded continuously since 1976 primarily by grants from the NIH (NHLBI, NIDDK, NCI, NIMH), American Heart Association, American Cancer Society, and Department of Veterans Affairs.
 She has been PI of a number of clinical trials fostering smoking cessation and reduction of weight gain via pharmacological and behavioral treatments.
 A NIDA-funded effectiveness trial that delivers her intervention using the nationwide tobacco telephone quit lines is currently ongoing.
-She has also been PI of several trials using technology-supported interventions to foster change in multiple diet and activity behaviors or weight loss.
+She was also founding editor and editor-in-chief of Translational Behavioral Medicine: Practice, Policy, Research.
+She chairs the NIH PRDP standing study section, previously chaired the American Psychological Association’s Board of Scientific Affairs and the American Heart Association’s Health Behavior Change Committee.
+She is PI of several trials using technology-supported interventions to foster change in multiple diet and activity behaviors or weight loss.
 Her current trials implement novel research designs adapted from engineering science to optimize and increase the efficiency of behavioral intervention development.
-She serves on the American Psychological Association’s Advisory Steering Committee to Develop Clinical Treatment Guidelines, Chairs the American Heart Association’s Health Behavior Change Committee, and her NIH-funded on-line learning modules on evidence-based practice are freely accessible online (www.ebbp.org).
-She is also founding editor and editor-in-chief of Translational Behavioral Medicine: Practice, Policy, Research.
+Her NIH-funded on-line learning modules on evidence-based practice (www.ebbp.org) and on team science (www.teamscience.net) are freely accessible online.